DMedinaDA/US-Household-Income-Data-Cleaning-Exploratory-Data-Analysis/README.md

 # US-Household-Income-Data-Cleaning-Exploratory-Data-Analysis

-A complete MySQL project that cleans and explores the us_project household income dataset (2020–2024 ACS estimates) to answer:
+A SQL project that cleans and explores the us_project household income dataset (2020–2024 ACS estimates) to answer:

 Which states and cities have the highest/lowest mean and median household incomes?